-1.5 Coq Verification Framework
+1.6 Coq Verification Framework

 We have formalized the dynamic original and relaxed semantics with the Coq proof assistant [1].
-We have also used Coq to formalize the proof rules for the static semantics and obtain a fully machine checked proof that the rules are sound with respect to the dynamic semantics and provide the stated semantic properties.
-Our Coq formalization makes it possible to develop fully machine checked verifications of relaxed programs.
+We have also used Coq to formalize our proof rules and obtain a fully machine-checked proof that the rules are sound with respect to the dynamic semantics and provide the stated semantic properties.
+Our Coq formalization makes it possible to develop fully machine-checked verifications of relaxed programs.
 We have used our framework to develop and verify several small relaxed programs.

 Our Coq implementation contains approximately 8000 lines of code and proof scripts, with 1300 lines devoted to the original semantics and its soundness proofs and 1900 additional lines devoted to the relaxed semantics and its soundness proofs.
-A large portion of the implementation (approximately 3500 lines) is devoted to formalizing the semantics of our relational assertion logic and its soundness with respect to operations such as substitution.
+A large portion (approximately 3500 lines) is devoted to formalizing the semantics of our relational assertion logic and its soundness with respect to operations such as substitution.

-1.6 Contributions
+1.7 Contributions